zmahfuz0613/express-crud-exercise/README.md

 Your task is to build a small, light-weight server that can create, read, update, and delete posts using express

-Instead of storing your posts in a json file, you can store it in an array.
+Instead of storing your posts in a json file, you can store it in an array in your server.js file.

 ```js
 const posts =